-Project: Add two dialysis stations for a total of 11 dialysis stations upon project completion
+Project: Add one dialysis station for a total of 19 dialysis stations upon project completion

 REVIEW CRITERIA FOR NEW INSTITUTIONAL HEALTH SERVICES

 N.C.
 Gen. Stat. §131E-183(a) The Agency shall review all applications utilizing the criteria outlined in this subsection and shall determine that an application is either consistent with or not in conflict with these criteria before a certificate of need for the proposed project shall be issued.